OctopusDeploy/blog/blog/2021-08/using-remote-backend-with-terraform/index.md

 ## Creating a runbook

 Infrastructure activities are often defined as [runbooks](https://octopus.com/docs/runbooks).
-This post assumes you're familiar with creating [projects](https://octopus.com/docs/projects) within Octopus, so we'll skip that part.
+This post assumes you're familiar with creating [projects](https://octopus.com/docs/projects) within Octopus, so I'll skip that part.

 1. Create a runbook for your project.
 I called mine `Terraform Apply`.
 1. Add a **Apply a Terraform template** step to your process.

-This step template is large, so we'll go over the minimum components to get this working.
+This step template is large, so I'll cover the minimum components to get this working.

 ### Managed accounts
 - **Enable AWS account integration**: Select **Yes**.